Heritage and history

 Lytham Hall

 Only one mile from the centre of Lytham, the Georgian Hall is set in 78 acres of wooded parkland with an attractive 18th C Dovecote, a lily pond and fine mature trees.
 The Hall was constructed between 1752 and 1764 in front of an earlier hall from the seventeenth century, some of which still remains.
 It has a very interesting history and is linked closely to that of the Clifton family and the house and gardens are well worth a visit – it’s open virtually all year round (check their website for details).
-There is an on going restoration programme and the Hall is managed by the Heritage Trust for the North West (HTNW) on behalf of the Lytham Town Trust.
-There’s a very busy year round events programme, so keep an eye on their website for details.
-Do visit the very popular dog friendly tea room too!
+The Hall is managed by the Heritage Trust for the North West (HTNW) on behalf of the Lytham Town Trust.
+There’s a very busy year-round events programme with both events in the parkland and in the Hall, so keep an eye on their website for details.
+Do visit the very popular dog friendly tearoom too!

 Dog at Lytham Hall